The-Keep-Studios/tks-website/wp-content/plugins/google-apps-login/readme.txt

 One-click login will work for the following domains and user accounts:

+*  G Suite Basic (Google Apps for Work)
-*  Google Apps for Work
+*  G Suite Business (Google Apps Unlimited for Work)
-*  Google Apps for Business
+*  G Suite for Education (Google Apps for Education)
-*  Google Apps for Education
+*  G Suite for Non-profits (Google Apps for Non-profits)
-*  Google Apps for Non-profits
+*  G Suite for Government (Google Apps for Government)
 *  Personal gmail.com and googlemail.com emails

 Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication